Officials suggest pipeline company hid problems after spill

 “There was adequate depth of cover across the entire crossing,” Salvin said.
 “We think the government is trying to find something that’s just not there.”

-Federal prosecutors are pursuing a separate case against a sister company, Belle Fourche Pipeline, over a 2016 spill in North Dakota that released more than 600,000 gallons (2.7 million liters) of crude and contaminated the Little Missouri River and a tributary.
+Federal prosecutors last month filed a lawsuit with similar claims against a sister company, Belle Fourche Pipeline, over the 2016 North Dakota spill that contaminated the Little Missouri River and a tributary.

-Both pipeline business are part of Casper, Wyoming-based True Companies, which operates 1,800 miles (2,900 kilometers) of line in Montana, North Dakota and Wyoming.
+Both pipeline businesses are part of Casper, Wyoming-based True Companies, which operates 1,800 miles (2,900 kilometers) of line in Montana, North Dakota and Wyoming.

 Prosecutors allege the spills violated the Clean Water Act and are subject to penalties of up to $6.6 million in the Montana case and up to $89.5 million in the North Dakota case.

-Salvin declined to comment on the North Dakota case.
-Thursday is the deadline for the company to respond to the government’s allegations, under an order from U.S. Magistrate Judge Clare R. Hochhalter.
+Attorneys for Belle Fourche, in their initial response to the federal lawsuit, on Thursday denied any violations of pollution laws.
+A more detailed response is expected at a later date.

 The legal challenges over the spills come as Bridger seeks to build a new pipeline from western North Dakota to southeastern Montana.
-North Dakota Public Service Commission approved part of the line last month.
+North Dakota Public Service Commission in May approved part of the line.

 Bridger last year reached a $2 million settlement with the federal government and Montana over damages from the Yellowstone River spill.
 The company was previously fined $1 million in the case by the Montana Department of Environmental Quality.